 Demolishing the Gender Pay Gap in Tech: A feminist Perspective

-The longstanding gender-based pay gap may best be dismantled with help from the boon (and bane) of the tech industry data.
+The longstanding gender-based pay gap may best be dismantled with data - the boon (and bane) of the tech industry.
 Some of the biggest companies like Google and Microsoft have received discrimination complaints and accusations in this category, and have denied anything other than equal pay between male and female employees.
 The ongoing Department of Labor investigation at Google follows up a class action lawsuit from former employees, after assessing “systemic compensation disparities against women pretty much across the entire workforce.”
 Similarly, Microsoft is being sued by several former employees on the basis that the company “routinely held back women in its workforce by denying raises and promotions.”

 Wage gap practices across the innovation sector

 Though it has been rare that direct wage data is available from companies themselves, a study released by the innovation career marketplace Hired provides valuable insight into the relationship between industry, role, race, gender, LGBTQ+ status and compensation.
 Hispanic and Black women are paid the least when comparing wages across race and gender.

 White men are the $1 standard bearer, asian men are paid 99 cents, black men are paid 94 cents with hispanic men being paid the least at 94 cents.
 White women are paid 96 cents to the straight male dollar, and Asian women are paid 95 cents where black and hispanic women are at 90 cents.